-Using the Vivado® IP packager flow gives you a consistent experience whether using Xilinx® IP, third-party IP, or customer-developed IP.
+Using the Vivado[®] IP packager flow gives you a consistent experience whether using Xilinx[®] IP, third-party IP, or customer-developed IP.

-IMPORTANT: Some Xilinx IP requires licensing.
+IMPORTANT!
+Some Xilinx IP requires licensing.
 After purchasing the required license, you can include Xilinx IP in your design.

-Figure 1-1 shows the flow in the IP packager and its usage model.
+The following figure shows the flow in the IP packager and its usage model.
 With the Vivado IP packager an IP developer can do the following:

-- Create and package files and associated data in an IP-XACT standard format. - Add IP to the Vivado IP catalog. - Deliver packaged IP to an end-user in a repository directory or in an archive (.zip) file.
+- Create and package files and associated data in an IP-XACT standard format. - Add IP to the Vivado IP catalog. - Deliver packaged IP to an end-user in a repository directory or in an archive (. z ip) file.

 After you distribute IP, an end-user can create a customization of that IP in their designs.
 Before packaging your RTL as an IP, it is recommended you do the following:

-- Verify the design sources by running synthesis (see Vivado Design Suite User Guide: Synthesis (UG901) [Ref 11] and implementation (see Vivado Design Suite User Guide: Implementation (UG904) [Ref 13]). - Verify the design simulates as expected (see Vivado Design Suite User Guide: Logic Simulation (UG900) [Ref 10]). - If using Xilinx parameterized macros (XPMs), see Using XPMs in Chapter 3.
+- Verify the design sources by running synthesis (see Vivado Design Suite User Guide: Synthesis (UG901)) and implementation (see Vivado Design Suite User Guide: Implementation (UG904)). - Verify the design simulates as expected (see Vivado Design Suite User Guide: Logic Simulation (UG900)). - If using Xilinx parameterized macros (XPMs), see Using XPMs.